wazo-platform/wazo-doc/source/system/https_certificate.rst

 Use your own certificate
 ========================

-For this, follow the steps:
+For this, follow these steps:

 1. Replace the following files with your own private key/certificate pair: